rasik-hasan/career-history/README.md

 ### Miscellaneous AWS projects

-1. A demo of Digital Twin Technology using AWS twin maker, AWS sitewise and AWS managed Grafana for a client trying to use digital
-   Twin for their system
-2. Creating Bridge server using AWS EC2, Express js and socket.io that requests a real time sensor api and forwards the data to client applications.
+1. Creating Bridge server using AWS EC2, Express js and socket.io that requests a real time sensor api and forwards the data to client applications.
    The bridge server was necessary due to IP address white listing on the sensor data api.
-3. Provision and prepare servers for Wordpress and other applications that need to run in an EC2 server.
+2. Provision and prepare servers for Wordpress and other applications that need to run in an EC2 server.

 ---